visgl/luma.gl/docs/api-reference/webgl/transform-feedback.md

 * About `TransformFeedback` activation caveats
     * When activated, `TransformFeedback` are coupled to the "current" `Program`
 * Note that a started and unpaused TransformFeedback prevents the app from changing or re-linking the current program.
 So for instance, `Program.use` (`gl.useProgram`) cannot be called.

-## API Audit Notes

-* Activation is tightly coupled to the current program.
-Since we try to encapsulate program.use, should we move these methods (begin/pause/resume/end) to the Program?